mrange/FsNICC/README.md

 ```
 ## Appendix 1 - Debugging and testing the parser

-Even if I think the binary parser combinators helps writing a correct parser it is still bit fiddling and very easy to screw up.
+Even if I think the binary parser combinators help writing a correct parser it is still bit-fiddling and very easy to screw up.

 So early on in the process I built functions to write the parsed model into an intended text stream.